 - Medical factors- anxiety is sometimes associated with factors like anemia, asthma, and cardiovascular conditions.

-- Stress at work and other places- School and work are the great stressors in life due to their demanding nature.
+- Stress at work and other places- School and work are great stressors in life due to their demanding nature.
 Letting such stresses get to you can harm your health.

 - Stress in personal relationships- being in an unhealthy relationship or a dysfunctional family can affect your emotional stability.